Existential Arithmetic at Bread Level

 Yes.

 The old white-collar promise was simple: study, work, behave, learn the language of offices, collect experience, and the world will keep a chair for you somewhere.
-Perhaps not a throne.
+Not a throne.
 Perhaps not even a comfortable chair.
 But a chair.

-AI has walked into the room and begun counting chairs.
+AI has walked into the room and started counting chairs.

-That is the part many people still do not want to say aloud.
-They will say transformation, productivity, augmentation, opportunity, reskilling, and other words that sound as if they were born in an airport lounge.
-But underneath the perfume is a colder sentence: a large chunk of educated work was built on converting confusion into documents, and machines have become disturbingly good at producing documents that look acceptable to people who are too busy to know the difference.
+That is the part many people still avoid saying plainly.
+They say transformation, productivity, augmentation, opportunity, reskilling, and other words that sound as if they were born in an airport lounge.
+Under the perfume is a colder sentence: a large chunk of educated work was built on converting confusion into documents, and machines have become disturbingly good at producing documents that look acceptable to people too busy to know the difference.

 Reports.